 Treating a chipped tooth is not always a pressing matter, although it’s important to get checked out by your dentist when you suspect any problems.
 That way, you’re catching minor issues before they end up requiring oral surgery or other intensive procedures.

 Minor chipping can be addressed at a routine dental appointment, and your dentist will let you know whether you need additional treatment.
-If you have a lot of bacteria infecting the tooth due to the crack, you’ll likely go on antibiotics before any further procedures.
+If you have many bacteria infecting the tooth due to the crack, you’ll likely go on antibiotics before any further procedures.
 The antibiotics reduce the bad bacteria in the tooth, bring down swelling, and reduces your pain levels.

 Dentists may recommend: